NVIDIA/cutlass/media/docs/quickstart.md

 ## Build and run the CUTLASS Profiler

-From the `build/` directory created above, compile the the CUTLASS Profiler.
+From the `build/` directory created above, compile the CUTLASS Profiler.
 ```bash
 $ make cutlass_profiler -j12
 ```